ibm-cloud-docs/watson-assistant/webhook-pre.md

 Complete the following steps:

  - Include the `x-watson-assistant-webhook-returnheader` with any value in the HTTP response from your webhook.
- - Ensure that the webhook response contains a valid message response, which is formatted according to watsonX Assistant's requirements.
+ - Ensure that the webhook response contains a valid message response, which is formatted according to the {{site.data.keyword.conversationshort}} requirements.

 This feature enables the webhook to dynamically control the conversation flow, enabling immediate responses when needed.